alanthebrighter/alanthebrighter.github.io/_posts/2025-03-18-ArchLinuxSetup.md

 layout:  post
 title: "DOC: First time Setting up Arch Linux"
 date: 2025-03-18 1:23:17 -03:00
-description: "Setup the Arch Linux distro for multiple purposes that includes: Cybersecurity/Ethical Hacking, Data Engineer and analysis, Productivity and Gaming(optional)"
+description: "Setup the Arch Linux distro for multiple purposes that include: Cybersecurity/Ethical Hacking, Data Engineer and analysis, Productivity and Gaming(optional)"
 tags: [Arch Linux, Cybersecurity, Ethical Hacking, Data Engineer, Data Analysis, Productivity, Gaming, Coding]
 permalink: /posts/ArchLinuxSetup  # Custom URL path (optional)
 ---

 ### ☑️ Main goal
-Setup the Arch Linux distro for multiple purposes that includes:
+Setup the Arch Linux distro for multiple purposes that including:
 Cybersecurity/Ethical Hacking:
-Data Engineer and analysis:
+Data Engineer and Analysis:
 Productivity:
 Gaming(optional):

 ### 💢 The most painful experience that already have
-Nothing works, everything is broken or in conflict, but I learned some thing.
+Nothing works, everything is broken or in conflict, but I learned something.
-If wasn't for the help of multiples AI(ChatGPT, DeepSeek, Claude) to help me solve my problems, I would never installed this system alone.
+If wasn't for the help of multiple AI(ChatGPT, DeepSeek, Claude) to help me solve my problems, I would never have installed this system alone.
-- **Unsolved Problem:** Using Middle click mouse to scroll easily the pages.
+- **Unsolved Problem:** Using the mouse Middle click to scroll easily the pages.
 #### 🪤 Basic Setup
-After Booting USB Flash with UEFI, Ethernet was working, every seems okay, so I ran: `ping -c 3 google.com`, to test the network, since network was okay, then `arch install`, to start the simple method of installation, made some basic configs, used recommended partition setup to the storage with BTRFS option.
-English, US, Brazil Mirror, en_US, UTF-8, systemcmd-bootctl, yes, created a new user with root privileges, desktop, KDE Plasma, sddm, first PulseAudio later changed for PipeWire, linux, network as same as the usb boot, sao_paulo, true.
+After Booting USB Flash with UEFI, Ethernet was working, every seemed okay, so I ran: `ping -c 3 google.com`, to test the network, since the network was okay, then `arch install`, to start the simple method of installation, made some basic configs, used recommended partition setup to the storage with BTRFS option.
+English, US, Brazil Mirror, en_US, UTF-8, systemcmd-bootctl, yes, created a new user with root privileges, desktop, KDE Plasma, sddm, first PulseAudio later changed for PipeWire, Linux, network as same as the USB boot, sao_paulo, true.
 ![Arch Install Menu](https://diolinux.com.br/wp-content/uploads/2022/11/instalar-o-arch-linux-menu-inicial-padrao-760x569.jpg)
 That was my Installation configs.